ifandelse/writing/techpro/5 patterns to know for async/post.md

 });
 ```

 The deeper the nesting, the more you see the pyramid.
 This is both a *real problem* and a *straw man*.
 It's real problem in that I've seen it happen - but primarily by developers new to JavaScript and/or developers not spending the time to properly plan and architect their application.
 It's a straw man in that it's often blindly cited as *the knee-jerk reason* to use promises, without proper attention being paid to good design, even *if* promises are used to mitigate the nesting.
 (There are legitimate and compelling reasons to use promises, of course!
-But I can just as easily slap promises on a terribly written code base just to eliminate nesting.)
+But I can just as easily slap promises on a terribly written code base only to eliminate nesting.)
 Low level patterns don't fix higher level design problems - so be sure to think through how you are modeling a problem in code if you end up with deep callback nesting, and consider it both a code *and* design smell that should prompt you to address the systemic issue(s) with the overall design and not just the nesting strategy.

 #2.)
 [Observer Pattern](http://en.wikipedia.org/wiki/Observer_pattern) (a.k.a.
 Events)
 One of the cons of plain callbacks – "Can Be An Insufficient Abstraction" – is the perfect segue to where events can be useful.
 What if we don't want to keep passing a callback each time we invoke the target method?
 What if we wanted our own callback to be invoked if *another piece of calling code* also invoked the target method?
 The [Observer Pattern](http://en.wikipedia.org/wiki/Observer_pattern) fits well here.